jiiihpeeh/arm64digistumpunofficialbuild/README.md

 # arm64digistumpunofficialbuild
-Unofficial build Digistump for 64 bit raspbian
+Unofficial build for Digistump for 64 bit arm compiled on raspbian containing micronucleus and launcher

 JSON for boards manager: